Efficient Post-Training Refinement of Latent Reasoning in Large Language Models: Experimental Results

 \textbf{Datasets.} We evaluate our method on five representative benchmarks covering math, commonsense, and multi-hop reasoning: GSM8K~\cite{cobbe2021training}, MathQA~\cite{amini2019mathqa}, AQUA-RAT~\cite{ling2017program}, StrategyQA~\cite{geva2021did}, and ProsQA~\cite{hao2024training}.
 Dataset descriptions are provided in \textbf{Appendix~\ref{sec:appendix_datasets}}.

-\textbf{Models.} We exploit three well-recolonized open-source language models: GPT-2 (117M), Qwen-2.5 1.5B, and LLaMA-3.2 3B.
-For contrastive search, we utilize checkpoints from different training stages as ``good'' or ``bad'' references.
+\textbf{Models.} We use GPT-2 base (117M) to conduct the majority of experiments.
+We also try two other well-recolonized open-source language models: Qwen-2.5 1.5B and LLaMA-3.2 3B.
+For contrastive search, we utilize checkpoints from different training stages in the CoT method as ``good'' or ``bad'' references.

 \textbf{Baselines.} We compare our method with the following approaches: (1) \textbf{No-CoT}: directly trains GPT-2~\cite{radford2019language} to generate the final answer without any intermediate reasoning steps; (2)\textbf{Chain-of-Thought (CoT)}~\cite{wei2022chain}: standard step-by-step natural language reasoning approach; (3) \textbf{Coconut}~\cite{hao2024training}: latent reasoning without search or refinement; (4) \textbf{Ours}: latent reasoning with contrastive search and residual refinement.